 However, we must admit that the decision to cancel the MWC 2020 event is to be considered responsible and sensible given the extent of the problem generated by the Coronavirus.
 Should we therefore expect press releases from the various producers who would participate in the event?
 Will special events be organized to demonstrate the launch of their devices on a global scale?

-Certainly among the most awaited news of the MWC 2020 we find the Xiaomi Mi 10, which was supposed to come to life on Sunday 23 February, the day when Huawei and Motorola would also have unlined their axes.
-Oppo and Realme instead should have launched their Find X2 and X50 Pro flagships on day 22.
-In the next few days we will certainly know more so stay tuned because we will be ready to give you all the appropriate updates.
+Certainly among the most awaited news of the MWC 2020 we find precisely the Xiaomi Mi 10, which was supposed to come to life on Sunday 23 February, the day in which Huawei and Motorola would also have unlined their axes.
+Oppo e Realme instead they should have launched their Find X2 and X50 Pro flagships on day 22.
+In the coming days we will certainly know more so stay tuned because we will be ready to give you all the appropriate updates.
 For the moment, see you tomorrow with the launch in China of Xiaomi Mi 10.
 Are you ready?